ALonelyTower/BudgetApp/README.md

-The purpose of Budget App is to help keep track of income and expenses.
-This gives the user situational awareness of their current financial circumstances which allows them to make informed decisions based on fact, and not intuition.
+BudgetApp helps users keep track of both short term and long term financial goals.
+By keeping records of both income and expenses over time, it allows users to make more informed financial decisions.